pdpipe/pdpipe/pdpipe/documentation.md

 * FreqDrop - Drop rows by value frequency threshold on a specific column.
 * ColReorder - Reorder columns.
 * RowDrop - Drop rows by callable conditions.
+* Schematize - Learn a dataframe schema on fit and transform to it on future transforms.
+* DropDuplicates - Drop duplicate values in a subset of columns.

 Column Generation
 -----------------